hunx/htmlCleaner/README.md

 **Why?**

-Because while htmLawed is a wonderful alternative to HTMLTidy, the source code itself is very difficult to read and understand.
-My original assignment was to convert this functionality into a class file, but conversion of the original files needs to happen first so I can understand what everything is doing.
+Because while htmLawed is a wonderful alternative to HTMLTidy, the source code itself is a bit difficult to read and understand.
+The original project was to convert this functionality into a class file, but conversion of the original files needs to happen first to ensure that all required functionality is available.

 **What Else?**